 Hermaphrodite plants are both male and female.
 They are what you can consider being the plants that ensure the survival of the plant’s genetics.
 They can produce both flowers and seeds at will.
 This all depends though on which is more dominant in the hermaphrodite, the male or the female genetics.

 Identifying the genders of your cannabis plants is one of the best ways that you can prevent your male plants from having your whole crop ruined by pollination.
 This process won’t be done until your plants get to their pre-flowering stage a few weeks after germination.
 So here are the things to watch out for:

 Male marijuana seeds

-Male marijuana seeds produce plants that have small “balls” of pollen where stalks meet stems.
+Male marijuana seeds produce plants that have small “balls” of the pollen where stalks meet stems.
 These balls are called pollen sacs and when they burst, this is when pollination happens.
-They also produce a yellow growth that makes identifying it quite easier.
+They also produce yellow growth that makes identifying it quite easier.
 Male plants usually grow much taller than female cannabis plants so they can be pretty distinctive.

 Female marijuana seeds